Superalgos/Superalgos/README.md

 ![image](https://user-images.githubusercontent.com/13994516/63279745-da586b00-c2a9-11e9-9eaa-fd94c5cd96a5.png)
 <br/><br/>

 If you have never used the API before, chances are it is disabled at the exchange.
-So before actually creating an API Key you will need to enable them...
+So before actually creating an API Key, you will need to enable them...

 ![image](https://user-images.githubusercontent.com/13994516/63279823-fcea8400-c2a9-11e9-929e-0b090ad6f31c.png)
 <br/><br/>